Do Isopods Eat Vegetables?

 In the wild, isopods feed primarily on decomposing plant material found on the forest floor.
 This includes leaf litter, fungi, wood fibres, and other organic debris.

-Maintaining a layer of leaf litter ensures that isopods always have access to their natural food source.
+Maintaining a constant supply of leaf litter ensures that isopods always have access to their core diet.

 Common Vegetables Isopods Will Eat

 Many isopods will consume small pieces of vegetables when they are provided.
-Some commonly used vegetables include:
+Common options include:

 • Carrots